The Last Days on Mars

 The Last Days on Mars is a 2013 science fiction horror film directed by Ruairí Robinson with a screenplay by Clive Dawson, based on the short story "The Animators" by Sydney J. Bounds.
-It was screened in the Directors' Fortnight section at the 2013 Cannes Film Festival.
-The film received a limited release on 6 December 2013 in the United States and 11 April 2014 in the United Kingdom.
 It stars Liev Schreiber, Elias Koteas, Romola Garai, Goran Kostić, Johnny Harris, Tom Cullen, Yusra Warsama, and Olivia Williams.
-It is an international co-production between Ireland and the United Kingdom.
+The film was an international co-production between Ireland and United Kingdom.

+The Last Days on Mars was screened in the Directors' Fortnight section at the 2013 Cannes Film Festival.
+It received a limited release on 6 December 2013 in the United States and 11 April 2014 in the United Kingdom.

 Plot

 In the 2040s, a Martian research base, Tantalus Base outpost, is established.
-The eight person crew, which has been stationed there for six months, is only nineteen hours from the completion of their research mission.
+The eight-person crew, which has been stationed there for six months, is only nineteen hours from the completion of their research mission.
 The spacecraft Aurora is inbound from Earth and will collect the team by lander.

 Mars scientist Marko Petrović has found samples that point to life on the planet.
 Without revealing his discovery, he devises a ruse for a last EVA on the surface.
-Crewmate Richard Harrington drives Petrović in a solar-powered rover to the spot where he had found the sample.
+Crewmate Richard Harrington drives Petrović in a solar-powered rover to the spot where he found the sample.
 After he obtains soil with the biological agent present, Petrović falls into a sinkhole that suddenly opens.

 Captain Charles Brunel and crewmate Lauren Dalby plan to explore the pit to retrieve Petrović's body.
 Dalby remains at the pit but disappears before the team can return with equipment.
-Brunel authorizes Vincent Campbell to explore the pit and he finds that a fungal organism is present in the fissure.
-Dalby and Petrović reappear at the main outpost, but exposure to the organism has altered them into fast, aggressive, intelligent, zombie-like creatures with blackened skin and no trace of their original personalities.
+Brunel authorizes Vincent Campbell to explore the pit.
+He finds that a bacterial organism is present in the fissure.
+Dalby and Petrović reappear at the main outpost, but exposure to the organism has altered them into fast, aggressive, feral zombie-like creatures with blackened skin and no trace of their original personalities.
 Harrington dies from a power drill attack by one of the zombies and later revives as one himself.
 The remaining crew hold off the zombies while Brunel and Campbell return.
 Brunel is also fatally injured and reanimates, which provides the crew with new insight into the symptoms: thirst, memory loss and aggression.
-It’s also discovered that antibiotics delay the infection.
+It's also discovered that antibiotics delay the infection.